Fishaar

-Fishaar is a Pakistani television first broadcast on PTV in 1990.
+Fishaar is a Pakistani television drama first broadcast on PTV in 1990.
 It was directed by Ayub Khawar and written by Amjad Islam Amjad.

 Synopsis

 A youth oriented drama in which the difficulties and successes of choosing the straight path was presented.
 It describes the deterioration of youth and several other problems of their due to unemployment and lower education standards.